Stock photography and how to use it

 Taxonomic tree

-At the left side of the image you find a taxomic tree.
+At the left side of the image or left from the stock photography page you find a taxomic tree.
 Each photograph on this website belongs to at least one of these categories.
 The structure of the taxonomic tree is based on:

 • species groups (birds, mammals, ...),